mmuratarat/mmuratarat.github.io/_pages/faq.md

 - `pip` is associated with Python 2.7 and `pip3` is with Python 3.
 So if you want to upgrade `pip3`, try running `pip3 install --upgrade pip`.

+- You can list all the installed packages with pip either using `pip list` or `pip3 list`.

-- How to know which is running in Jupyter notebook?
+- How to know which Python is running in Jupyter notebook?
  ``` python
  import sys
 print(sys.executable)